What is an Evaporative Cooler?

 Can you put ice cubes in an evaporative cooler?

 Ultimately, it is up to you whether you put ice in your evaporative cooler.
 Most likely it won’t hurt anything – we say most likely because theoretically your pump could suck up a piece and seize up.
 You have to weigh if you think it is worth a 2°F temperature difference over 30 minutes.

 Evaporative coolers don’t require venting like portable ACs, but the air forced out will still require an exit path to ensure sufficient cooling (this can usually be accomplished with an open door or window)

 Is it cheaper to run a swamp cooler or air conditioner?

-Swamp coolers have been found to be far more energy efficient for home cooling.
-Swamp coolers will use 15% to 35% of the energy that most traditional AC units would use.
+Swamp coolers are far more energy-efficient for home cooling.
+Swamp coolers will use 15% to 35% of the energy used by most traditional AC units.
 They also do not require any chemicals in the way that traditional AC does

 How to prevent calcium buildup in swamp cooler?